Meeting Transcription

 An exported audio file from your call software, a phone recording of an in-person meeting, a voice-memo standup recap — send it to @vustScribeBot and get a transcript, summary and action items back.
 There's no calendar access and nothing auto-joins anything; the recording you already have is the whole input.

-No bot joins your call, everFor the recording you already haveFree ≤5min · 2✦ for 5-20min
+No bot joins your call, everFor the recording you already haveFree ≤5min (3/day) · 5-20min: price stated up front; debit on send; auto-refund on failure

 Honest scope